carlosrafaelgn/FPlayAndroid/README.md

 ----

-This projected is licensed under the terms of the FreeBSD License.
+This project is licensed under the terms of the FreeBSD License.
 See LICENSE.txt for more details.